Other Research Funds

 Applications from students already embarked on Cambridge Courses

 The Studentship is open to current M.Phil and Ph.D. students who during the tenure of the Studentship will not have completed twelve terms of graduate study.
-Applicants should send a letter explaining the stage of their research to Dr J. Quinn, Newnham College, Cambridge, CB3 9DF, by 1 June.
-Each applicant should also ask his or her supervisor to write a letter of recommendation directly to Dr Quinn so as to reach her by 1 June.
+Applicants should send a letter explaining the stage of their research to Professor J. Quinn, Newnham College, Cambridge, CB3 9DF, by 1 June.
+Each applicant should also ask his or her supervisor to write a letter of recommendation directly to Professor Quinn so as to reach her by 1 June.
 A previous holder of the Studentship may apply in subsequent years.
 Candidates may be required to submit a piece of written work.

 Applications from entrants to Cambridge Courses

 The Studentship is also open to candidates for admission as Graduate Students working for the M.Phil or Ph.D.
 Degree within the Department of Anglo-Saxon, Norse, and Celtic.
 In the case of female applicants preference may be given to those who have named Newnham (Professor Whitelock’s College) as their College of first preference.
 There is no restriction on College choice for men.
-No special application form is required, but a letter should be sent to Dr J. Quinn, Newnham College, Cambridge, CB3 9DF, by candidates wishing to be considered for the Studentship.
+No special application form is required, but a letter should be sent to Professor J. Quinn, Newnham College, Cambridge, CB3 9DF, by candidates wishing to be considered for the Studentship.
 The letter should reach Newnham College by 1 June each year.
 Election to the Studentship is subject to acceptance as a Graduate Student by the Board of Graduate Studies or by a College as an Affiliated Student.

 The Kathleen Hughes Memorial Fund